Gaurav-Chaudhary04/Frontend-Development/README.md

-#📘 Intro to Web Development
+# 🧱 HTML — Structure of the Web

-###Welcome to the Intro to Web Development branch!
+## Welcome to the HTML branch of the Frontend Development repository!

-This branch covers the foundational concepts, tools, and technologies required to start building modern, responsive websites.
-It serves as a beginner-friendly guide and a practical resource for anyone learning frontend development.
+This branch focuses on mastering **HTML (HyperText Markup Language)** — the foundation of every webpage.
+Here, you’ll learn how to structure content, create semantic layouts, and build accessible web pages from scratch.